 If you’re unfamiliar with manual shore crab fishing, there are basically two techniques to catch them:

 - You lure them with bait.
 Stick a piece of something edible to a string, submerge it so they can access it, and when they climb onto the bait, you carefully and slowly pull them out of the water.
 They often jump or fall off at some point, but typically eagerly climb back on (the “climb back on” is important information, as will be discussed later).

 - You remove their shelter.
 Carefully lift a number of small rocks until you happen to expose a hiding baby crab.
-Grab the crab before it sprints for cover or burrows in the sand, and hope you don’t get pinched.
+Grab the tiny critter before it sprints for cover or burrows in the sand, and hope you don’t get pinched.

 I’ll return to some ethical reflections about those techniques later.